hachahoud/100-days-of-code/log.md

 Day 27.
 **Today's progress**: I did some overall changes to the site appearance and that was all.
 It was not much work, but it is consistency that matters to me.

+Day 28.
+**Today's progress**: I modified the sign up info, now a user is asked a email, username and phone number.
+This was possible because I had set up a custom user before starting the project, so I could Custom my UserForm and alter the database tables.